Seafarer Mama (Karen) loves to lose herself in the culinary arts by mixing her storytelling with sharing recipes.

 - Lift one side of the omelet with a spatula to fold the omelet in half and turn off the heat.

 - Cut omelet into 3 or 4 pieces and serve on plates.
-Enjoy it topped with sugar-free salsa or red hot sauce, and a squeeze of lime juice.
+Enjoy it topped with sugar-free salsa or red hot sauce, as well as a squeeze of lime juice.

 Nutrition Research Notes